zeek/zeek-docs/doc/devel/plugins.rst

 Writing Plugins
 ===============

-Zeek internally provides a plugin API that enables extending the system dynamically, without modifying the core code base.
-That way custom code remains self-contained and can be maintained, compiled, and installed independently.
+Zeek provides a plugin API that enables extending the system dynamically, without modifying the core code base.
+That way, custom code remains self-contained and can be maintained, compiled, and installed independently.
 Currently, plugins can add the following functionality to Zeek: